jiali1025/Wearable-MXene-Sensors-with-In-Sensor-Machine-Learning-for-Full-Body-Avatar-Reconstruction/README.md

 The major model training process for the CNN model is done by the CNN_model_trainging.py and we also have the google colab link as in https://colab.research.google.com/drive/1Su69f_3Y_L7QD7jItklj3BN8R35NyTr3?usp=sharing

+Supporting files of Tables S2–S6 in the manuscript are in Supporting-Tables folder